Your laminitis survivor’s true prognosis depends on how you manage him after the worst is over

 It might be tempting, especially if your horse “seems” okay, but riding a post-laminitic horse is definitely ill-advised in the early months.
 If you want that laminar interface to reconstruct as it should, you’ve got to keep the weight off—specifically, your weight.

 “The pain may have resolved, but the hoof might not have the structural integrity to support more weight,” says McGowan.
 Above all, make sure the horse is off painkillers and you have your veterinarian’s approval before that first ride.

 This might seem obvious, but it’s very important.
 Avoiding overfeeding requires some basic nutritional knowledge of grasses and hays as well as concentrate feeds and even treats, says Sarah Ralston, VMD, PhD, Dipl.
-ACVN, professor and Fulbright scholar in the Department of Animal Science at Rutgers University, in New Brunswick, New Jersey.
+ACVN, who recently retired from her long-held post as a professor in the Department of Animal Sciences at Rutgers, The State University of New Jersey, in New Brunswick.